Skogix/Skogix-dev-backup/pineapple_on_pizza.md

   "Which platform provides real-time interaction APIs for viewers to vote on AI debate outcomes?"
 ]
 ```
 ### Attempt 3

-Invalid JSON structure or incorrect number of queries.
-Expected 10 string queries, but received:

 ```json
 [